mathesar-foundation/mathesar-wiki/docs/team/archive/comms-assignee.md

 # Comms Assignee

-> This page is archived and does not reflect current team workflow.
+!!! danger "Danger"
-{.is-danger}
+    This page is archived and does not reflect current team workflow.

 Every week, one person from the Mathesar [core team](/team) is assigned to be the "Comms Assignee".
 This means that they are in charge of communication with the community for that week.